On Robyn Davidson’s Long Walk West: National Geographic Nostalgia

 I’ve shared a few spreads below.

-Even the advertisements are worth lingering over—artefacts from a slower, more confident era of travel storytelling.
+Even the advertisements are worth lingering over.

 National Geographic Nostalgia is a personal archive of stories that shaped how travel was seen, photographed, and imagined—revisited from a distance.